aws/aws-fpga/hdk/cl/examples/README.md

 ### 3. Submit the Design Checkpoint to AWS to Register the AFI

-To submit the DCP, create an S3 bucket for submitting the design and upload the tar-zipped archive into that bucket.
+To submit the DCP, create an S3 bucket for submitting the design and upload the tarball file into that bucket.
 You need to prepare the following information:

 1. Name of the logic design *(Optional)*.
 2. Generic description of the logic design *(Optional)*.
 3. PCI IDs: Device, Vendor, Subsystem, SubsystemVendor.
-4. Location of the tarball object in S3.
+4. Location of the tarball file object in S3.
 5. Location of an S3 directory where AWS would write back logs of the AFI creation.
 6. Version of the AWS Shell.

 **NOTE**: *The PCI IDs for the example CLs should be found in the README files in the respective CL example directory.
 If you are building a custom CL, then you need to incorporate these values in your design as shown in the [AWS Shell Interface Specifications](https://github.com/aws/aws-fpga/blob/master/hdk/docs/AWS_Shell_Interface_Specification.md#pcie-ids).*

-To upload your tarball to S3, you can use any of [the tools supported by S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/UploadingObjects.html)).
+To upload your tarball file to S3, you can use any of [the tools supported by S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/UploadingObjects.html)).
 For example, you can use the AWS CLI as follows:

     $ aws s3 mb s3://<bucket-name>                # Create an S3 bucket (choose a unique bucket name)